bitprj/onboarding/.github/ISSUE_TEMPLATE/sourcing_newmember_tasks.md

 ### Day 0:

+- [ ] Receive welcome email from Onboarding Team
 - [ ] Join our Slack
   - [ ] Include in Profile
     - Name
     - Profile Picture
-    - GitHub Username
     - In the description list out: School and team (Marketing)
   - [ ] Send a greeting message through the #welcome Channel
     - Name